babluboy/nutty/README.md

 * iproute2
 * pciutils

-Sometimes vnstat is not started upon install, use the appropriate init system command to start vnstat daemon i.e. `sudo systemclt enable vnstat`
+Sometimes vnstat is not started upon install, use the appropriate init system command to start vnstat daemon i.e. `sudo systemctl enable vnstat`

 Run `meson build` to configure the build environment and run `ninja test` to build